msplke/racjkuat.org/README.md

    - Integration of a secure donation system for individuals or organizations interested in supporting the club financially.
    - Transparent reporting on the use of donations to build trust among contributors.
    - Options for one-time and recurring donations.
-   - Mpesa will be our main mean of payment but later we can also integrate Paypal
+   - Mpesa will be the main payment method, but we will also integrate others

 6. User-Friendly Design: